-But plans are useless without action — so the final step in this goal of retiring in three years is to take the action required to meet your goal each year.
+But plans are useless without action.
+The final step in this goal of retiring in three years is to take the action required to meet your goal each year.

 Of course, as we talked about earlier, not just any deal is going to work.
 You’ve got to kiss a lot of frogs before you find your prince.
 In other words, you will likely need to analyze dozens or even hundreds of deals before buying the right one that fits within your plan.

-To help with that, I’d encourage you to check out The BiggerPockets Property Analysis Software at BiggerPockets.com/analysis, where you can analyze an entire property in under five minutes to estimate important metrics like cash flow, cash on cash return, and more.
+To help with that, I’d encourage you to check out the BiggerPockets Property Analysis Tools, where you can analyze an entire property in under five minutes to estimate important metrics like cash flow, cash-on-cash return, and more.

-Investors: What does YOUR retirement plan using real estate look like?
-Any questions about how to get there?
+What does YOUR retirement plan look like?
+Does it involve real estate?
+Any questions for me?